somhi/jtframe/doc/debug_list.md

 **After publishing**
 - [ ] Tweet about the beta
 - [ ] Files in #betafiles, including jtbeta.zip as a separate file
-- [ ] Patreon links can download the right files

 ## Public release